 Muna Fadhil is a journalist with a degree in sociology from the Lebanese University in Beirut.
 She has experience in developing and running projects aimed at offering psycho-social support to refugees and migrants. @muna0808

 Hi, and welcome to my page.
-I am a BACP Accredited integrative humanistic counsellor based in Sheffield.
+I am a BACP Accredited integrative humanistic counsellor.
 I offer counselling to young adults, individuals and couples, from solution focused brief therapy to longer term counselling.
-I can offer appointments to suit your availability and can offer concessions for those on a low income - please contact me for details.
+I offer sessions in Sheffield and Doncaster to suit your availability and can offer concessions for those on a low income - please contact me for details.

 Model turned nutritionist and naturopath Rosemary Ferguson, firmly believes (as a working mum and one of the new health-food champions), that juices and smoothies are the simplest way to boost the intake of nutrients into your diet.